gchq/Gaffer/store-implementation/federated-store/README.md

 Federated Store
 ============

+This store is experimental, the API is unstable and may require breaking changes.

 The `FederatedStore` is simply a Gaffer store which forwards operations to a collection of sub-graphs and returns a single response as though it was a single graph.